arneVG/buba/README.md

 ## usage

-run budgiebackup.sh to create a .tar.gz backup file
+run budgiebackup.sh to create a backup file

-run budgierestore.sh to restore backup
+run budgierestore.sh to restore a backup